NEXGENNA – Sodium-ion batteries

 NEXGENNA will develop the NEXt GENeration of Na-ion batteries.
-Its mission is to improve energy storage, power, and lifetime while maintaining sustainability, safety and cost advantages.
+Its mission is to surpass LFP-graphite by improving the energy storage, power, and lifetime of sodium-ion while maintaining sustainability, safety, and cost advantages.

-- Discover and develop innovative electrode materials for higher performance, lower cost Na-ion batteries.
+1. Discover and develop innovative electrode materials for higher performance, lower cost sodium-ion batteries.

 In one example of Faraday Institution research moving to the next stage of commercialisation, the HIPERCARB project, selected as one of the Faraday Battery Challenge Round 4 projects in what was a highly competitive bidding process, leverages the knowledge, capabilities and know-how of Lancaster University, developed as part of the NEXGENNA project.